 never stop looking

 The BBC series, Missing, ran for a number of years in the early 2000’s.
 It went behind the scenes of the Missing Persons Unit as they looked at UK cases.
 What struck me time and again, was the heart-breaking bewilderment and impotence of the family and friends left behind.
-Many said the disappearance was unexpected, uncharacteristic and, looking back, there were no signs of why this person might go missing.
+Many said the disappearance was unexpected, uncharacteristic and, looking back, there were no signs of why this person might seemingly just disappear.

 Part of life is to suffer loss – we lose contact with friends, a dream fails, a relationship ends, a loved one dies.
 We have to make sense of it somehow, through the pain and grief and sadness but sometimes we become stuck – out of fear or guilt or because we don’t have the answers we need.
 I wanted to explore what might cause someone to become – and remain – stuck, and what they might draw on to finally move forward.